Followers

 A Continental Adjutant General

-Pickering eventually accepted a commission in the Continental Army - George Washington's answer to the British regulars.
-He served notably in the frenetic campaigns in New York and New Jersey during the year of 1776.
-In December 1776, he led a well-drilled regiment of the Essex County militia to New York, where General George Washington took notice and offered Pickering the position of adjutant general of the Continental Army in 1777.
-In this capacity, he oversaw the building of the Great chain which was forged at the Stirling Iron Works.
-The chain blocked the Royal Navy from proceeding up the Hudson River past West Point and protected that important fort from attack for the duration of the conflict.
-He was widely praised for his work in supplying the troops during the remainder of the conflict.
-Pickering replaced General Horatio Gates, a former British officer.
-He served well as Adjutant during the Battle of Germantown in October of that year.
+Pickering eventually accepted a commission in the Continental Army—George Washington's response to the British regulars.
+He played a notable role in the hectic campaigns in New York and New Jersey during 1776.
+In December 1776, he led a well-trained regiment of the Essex County militia to New York, where General George Washington took notice and offered Pickering the position of adjutant general of the Continental Army in 1777.
+In this role, he oversaw the construction of the Great Chain, which was forged at Stirling Iron Works.
+The chain prevented the Royal Navy from advancing up the Hudson River past West Point and protected the crucial fort from attack throughout the conflict.
+He was widely praised for his efforts in supplying the troops during the remainder of the war.
+Pickering took over from General Horatio Gates, a former British officer.
+He served effectively as Adjutant during the Battle of Germantown in October of that year.

 A Continental Quartermaster General

 Not long after, Congress appointed him to the newly created Board of War.
-He did dual duty, continuing to serve as Washington's Adjutant General while helping organize the overall management of the war.
-Over time Pickering distanced himself from Washington and focused more on the Board of War functions.
-Around this time he also became associated with the infamous Conway Cabal but the cabal dissolved and Pickering continued in service.
-In fact, his abilities soon had him appointed to the most difficult post in the entire war effort (excepting Washington's).
-In the summer of 1780, he replaced General Nathanael Greene as Quartermaster General, although he continued double-duty as a member of the Board of War.
-Without a doubt, supplying the needs of the ragged yet growing Continental Army was the greatest problem plaguing Washington, and the burden of addressing the impossible task fell largely on the Quartermaster General.
+He performed dual roles, continuing to serve as Washington's Adjutant General while helping organize overall war management.
+Over time, Pickering distanced himself from Washington and focused more on the functions of the Board of War.
+Around this period, he also became involved with the infamous Conway Cabal, but the cabal dissolved, and Pickering continued his service.
+In fact, his abilities soon earned him the most difficult post in the entire war effort—except for Washington's.
+In the summer of 1780, he took over as Quartermaster General, replacing General Nathanael Greene, while still serving on the Board of War.
+Supplying the needs of the ragged, yet growing, Continental Army was undoubtedly the greatest challenge facing Washington, and the burden of this impossible task largely fell on the shoulders of the Quartermaster General.
 Nobody wanted this job.
-The intransigence of the states frustrated Congress' attempts to raise money for the purchase of food, clothing, and equipment necessary for maintaining the army.
-Also, dishonest contractors and vendors abounded - selling sub-standard wares to reap ill-gotten profits.
+The stubbornness of the states frustrated Congress's efforts to raise funds for food, clothing, and equipment necessary to keep the army going.
+Dishonest contractors and vendors were common—selling substandard supplies for quick profits.
 But Pickering took it on.
-Due to the shortage of gold and silver, he pioneered the use of "specie certificates" to purchase food and supplies.
-One of his singular achievements was assembling the food and supplies for the Continental Army's epic 1781 march from New York to Yorktown, Virginia.
-In that sense, he was a pioneer in the field of logistics.
-The campaign proved decisive in bringing the British government to the negotiating table.
-Pickering remained Quartermaster through the remainder of the war.
+Due to shortages of gold and silver, he pioneered the use of "specie certificates" to buy food and supplies.
+One of his notable achievements was organizing the food and supplies for the Continental Army's epic 1781 march from New York to Yorktown, Virginia.
+In that sense, he was a pioneer in logistics.
+The campaign was crucial in forcing the British government to enter negotiations.
+Pickering remained Quartermaster General for the rest of the war.

 Pickering's logistics enabled the long march to Yorktown